First Aid for the Soul

-I have collaborated with Grace Adam to incorporate a ‘smell’ element in to her current exhibition, Modes of Remembrance: The Act and Art of Remembering.
+I collaborated with Grace Adam to incorporate a ‘smell’ element in to her exhibition, Modes of Remembrance: The Act and Art of Remembering.
 My contribution has been to design a perfume to create an olfactory mode to surround the space, in particular the piece ‘One Hundred Hassocks.’

 “The process of olfaction is hard-wired in our brain and is a direct route to a swift and unconscious response – it is not possible to control your reaction – through the automatic act of breathing we inhale odorant molecules.

 So if odour is a forceful prompt for our own memory, can previously unexperienced smells transport you to previously unexperienced places?